paaatrrrick/wordsmith-client/README.md

 $ npm run start
 ```

--Upload the chrome build's file to the manage extensions page of google
+- Upload the chrome build's file to the manage extensions page of google
--Run the backend
+- Run the backend

 ## Next